tawaship/Pixim.js/README.md

 ## How to install

-1. on you npm project
+1. on your npm project

 ```sh
 npm install --save @tawaship/pixim.js